 Eiderdown is the down produced by the eider duck, a species found in Canada, Greenland, Iceland, Scotland, Scandinavia and Siberia.
 Its superior physical qualities, unique pedigree and rarity make it not only the most prized variety of down in the world, but something truly magical.
 Eiderdown is perfect for discerning consumers who care just as much about an object’s quality as its story, the way it is produced, traditions and its environmental impact.

 Let’s start with the physical aspects.
-Tufts of eiderdown are held together by microscopic hooks, an adaptation which makes harvested eiderdown more durable and consistent.
+Tufts of this unique down are held together by microscopic hooks, an adaptation which makes harvested eiderdown more durable and consistent.
 Tiny ‘hairs’ create even more pockets for air than regular down, making eiderdown a more potent insulator.

 What’s more, eiderdown is softer and reacts more quickly to ambient temperature.
-The hardiness of eiderdown translates into greater longevity for your duvet.
+Its hardiness translates into greater longevity for your duvet.
 It can easily endure for 40 years, much longer than goose or duck down.
-In practice, a duvet’s ticking is unlikely to hold up for four decades.
-However, that won’t be a problem as eiderdown duvets can be renewed through a process where the down is removed, cleaned, and then stitched back into new ticking.
+In practice, a duvet’s outer fabric is unlikely to hold up for four decades.
+However, that won’t be a problem as eiderdown duvets can be renewed through a process where the down is removed, cleaned, and then stitched back into new casing.

 Iceland and Eiderdown